 The District Attorney has a Victim-Witness Division which has multiple functions.
 The Victim-Witness Division provides psycho-social support as well as court accompaniment services for victims and witnesses of crimes.
 It also processes claims on behalf of victims and witnesses of crime to the Victim's Compensation Board.
-These claims include, but are not limited to, burial expenses in homicide cases; counseling services in sexual assault and child sexual assault cases; and lost wages and relocation funds for victim's or witness' safety may be in jeopardy.
+These claims include, but are not limited to, burial expenses in homicide cases; counseling services in sexual assault and child sexual assault cases; and lost wages and relocation funds for victims of domestic violence, sexual assault, and other serious crimes where the victim's or witness' safety may be in jeopardy.